xuankimtran/docs-1/pages/katalon-studio/docs/execution-settings.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/emails-settings/email-template.png" width="" height="">

-You can defines sender, recipients (the list of emails to receive reports), email subject and body template in this section.
+You can define the sender, recipients (the list of emails to receive reports), email subject, and body template in this section.

 ### Report Format

-You can decide whether to include test execution report as email attachment or not.
+You can decide whether to include a test execution report as an email attachment or not.
 Specifically, you are given options to include **log files** and configure which **report format** (HTML, CSV, and PDF) of test executions to be sent as attachments in the report email.

 ### Body Template